anthemion-org/ogle-web/README.md

 - `JSON.parse` restores the properties of each object, but not its class;

-- JSON cannot represent `NaN` or `Infinity` values. `JSON.stringify` replaces these with `null`.
+- JSON cannot represent `NaN` or `Infinity` values. `JSON.stringify` stores these as `null`.

-For these reasons, many classes provide `suFromPOD` methods that convert POD data to class instances.
-These methods infer `NaN` and `Infinity` values, as appropriate, and recursively invoke `suFromPOD` on contained instances.
+For these reasons, every class that is stored must provide a `suFromPOD` method that converts POD data to a class instance.
+This method should infer `NaN` and `Infinity` values, as appropriate, and recursively invoke `suFromPOD` on contained class instances.

 #### Mutability and cloning

 JavaScript does not offer the detailed `const` protections found in C++, so returning a reference type from a function can expose internal data that should not be mutated by the caller.
-This is prevented most directly by using immutable types, but immutability can make some operations much slower or harder to implement.
+This is prevented most directly by using immutable types, but immutability can make some operations slower or harder to implement.
 In this project, every class is explicitly documented as ‘mutable’ or ‘immutable’.
 Functions that return mutable types must clone persistent data before returning it.
 When this is needed, the mutable class must implement a `uClone` method that produces a deep copy of the instance.

 ## Project structure